Frequently Asked Questions

 Mercury levels between two individual tuna can vary widely even between two tuna of the same size, same school and from the same location.
-We’ve tested over 1,000,000 fish for mercury levels and tested wild tuna with mercury levels over the FDA mercury limit of 1.0 parts per million (ppm).
-That’s why Safe Catch tests every single fish to strict mercury limits and Safe Catch is the only brand that tests every single fish for mercury.
+We’ve tested over 2,000,000 fish for mercury levels and tested wild tuna with mercury levels over the FDA mercury limit of 1.0 parts per million (ppm).
+That’s why Safe Catch tests every single tuna and salmon to strict mercury limits and Safe Catch is the only brand that tests every single tuna and salmon for mercury.

 How much mercury is in your products?

-Because we are the only brand that tests every single tuna to a strict mercury limit, we are the only brand that can ensure the mercury content of the fish in each product will not exceed the posted limit.
-We test 100% of fish while no other brand tests even 0.1% of their fish.
+Because we are the only brand that tests every single tuna and salmon to a strict mercury limit, we are the only brand that can ensure the mercury content of the salmon or tuna in each product will not exceed the posted limit.
+We test every single of salmon and tuna (100%) while no other brand tests even 0.1% of their fish.